corefan/xenko-docs/en/manual/game-studio/prefabs/prefab-models.md

 <span class="label label-doc-level">Beginner</span>
 <span class="label label-doc-audience">Designer</span>

-**Prefab models** convert prefabs to single models.
-This is useful for optimization, as Xenko only renders the model instead of the separate entities in the prefab.
-When you make changes to the prefab, Game Studio updates the prefab model automatically.
+**Prefab models** convert prefabs to single drawcalls.
+This is useful for optimization, as Xenko only renders the final model instead of the separate entities in the prefab.
+When you make changes to the prefab, Game Studio regenerates the prefab model.

-Currently, prefab models don't inherit elements such as lights, colliders, or other components - they're only models, and have to be used just like other models.
-For example, if you have a prefab comprising two models and a light component, the prefab model creates a single model from the two models and ignores the light component.
+Prefab models don't inherit elements such as lights, colliders, or other components - they're only models, and have to be used just like other models.
+For example, if you have a prefab comprising two models with physics components, the prefab model creates a single model from the two models and ignores the physics components.
 If you need to add components to a prefab model, add them to the prefab model itself.

 ## Create a prefab model